BigBIueWhale/openwebui_config/README.md

 ## Prepare

 1. Install https://github.com/BigBIueWhale/llm_server_windows/ on all of the AI computers (or just set up Ollama server if the computers are not running Windows 10/11).
-This will turn each of the AI computers into a powerful server.
+This will turn each of the AI computers into a powerful server.\
+I used `OllamaSetup.exe` version 0.6.5.

-2. When preparing `llm_server_windows` project, use online computer to create an `.ollama` folder with `ollama pull qwq:32b` and `ollama pull codestral:22b`.
+3. When preparing `llm_server_windows` project, use online computer to create an `.ollama` folder with `ollama pull qwq:32b` and `ollama pull codestral:22b`.
 Ollama chooses the `q4_K_M` quantization by default.

-3. In `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b_high`.
+4. In `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b_high`.
 This will allow us to create two separate configs for the same qwq:32b model- which will appear as two separate models in the model selection dropdown.

-4. Choose a PC on the local network on which to install Docker.
+5. Choose a PC on the local network on which to install Docker.
 This PC will be the OpenWebUI server and the load balancer.

-5. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
+6. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
 Use the [dockerfile configuration](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#docker) provided.
 Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
 Make sure to pass flag `--timeout 60` to allow for prompt ingestion delays.
 Set this Rust executable to run on boot.

 ## Downloads